 - Every Ph.D. student has the right to understand the criteria for maintaining satisfactory academic progress.
-These rights are elucidated in the Graduate Student Handbook (this document), and are provided to all students on the Wyant College of Optical Sciences website. - This right includes the right to ask for clarification of policies that are not clear.
-To exercise the right to clarification, it is strongly recommended that students request clarifications from the Graduate Advisor in writing (email), with an explanation on what is not understood.
+These rights are elucidated in the Graduate Student Handbook (this document), and are provided to all students on the Wyant College of Optical Sciences website. - This right includes the right to ask for clarification of policies.
+To exercise this right, it is strongly recommended that students request clarifications from the Graduate Advisor in writing (email), with an explanation on what is not understood.
 In cases where the Graduate Academic Advisor is not able to provide clarification, clarification should be sought from the Associate Dean for Graduate Academic Affairs of Optical Sciences.